notwa/minisat/README.md

 and distributed under the terms of [the MIT license.][license_mit] You may be wondering, [what is this?](#what-is-this)

+## Scripts

+* `build-all` — compiles and builds most of the versions here.
+This requires git and all of this repository's branches to be cloned.
+Note that only Linux is supported right now.

+* `check-all` — gathers information about the solvers in the `build` directory.

 ## Included Versions

 On the [master-patched branch,][mp] a version based on